ivsg-psu/Errata_Tutorials_CodeExercises/README.md

 ```sh
 fcn_GradeCodeX('fcn_CodeX_06_aLongPass',answer_06, student_number);
 ```
-7. fcn_CodeX_07_thatsOdd: In this assignment, this function generates a vector of 10,000 integers as a N x 1 matrix.
+7. fcn_CodeX_07_thatsOdd: In this assignment, the function generates a vector of 10,000 integers as a N x 1 matrix.
 The user should return a vector of zeroes and ones as a 10,000 x 1 matrix.
-If an integer is odd, the user should return one, and if an integer is even, the user should return zero.
+If an integer is odd, the user should return one; and if an integer is even, the user should return zero.

 ```sh
 entry_key = 'jdcjcbbdhe&^#E(@77773!!)'